What Are the Top 5 UI and UX Design Trends This Year?

 • Transparent but more secure web environment and connected virtual experiences.

-As of 2023, the world of design should anticipate a wave of innovations that use Augmented Reality and 3D.
-More businesses and fields like e-commerce sites, museums, supermarkets, medical institutions are expected to embrace this new trend.
+Today, the world of design should anticipate a wave of innovations that use Augmented Reality and 3D.
+More businesses and fields like e-commerce sites, museums, supermarkets, and medical institutions are expected to embrace this new trend.
 From 3D logos or texts to online museum visits that allow access to people anywhere in the world with the use of VR goggles and local apps – the possibilities for AR and VR implementations in UI and UX design are countless.

-Technological giants like Apple and Google already made their move towards it, introducing the Apple Glasses, the ARCore and ARKit.
-IKEA entered the game with their fancy AR app that lets you furnish your home with 3D models.
-Steadily transforming the market, this augmented reality trend in UI and UX is expected to kaboom in 2023 with increasing number of businesses and retailers following up on it.
+Technological giants like Apple and Google have already moved towards it, introducing the Apple Glasses, the ARCore, and ARKit.
+IKEA entered the game with its fancy AR app that lets you furnish your home with 3D models.
+Steadily transforming the market, this augmented reality trend in UI and UX is expected to boom this year, with an increasing number of businesses and retailers following up on it.

-As if we haven’t been living in the digital universe enough, now we have to get drawn even more into it with metaverse.
-Yet, there is always something very intriguing that pulls us in this type of things.
-The sense of escapism they offer and the potential of what feels like real experiences in an unreal virtual setting is fascinating.
+As if we haven’t been living in the digital universe enough, we have to get drawn even more into it with the metaverse.
+Yet, there is always something very intriguing that pulls us into this type of thing.
+The sense of escapism they offer and the potential of what feels like real experiences in an unreal virtual setting are fascinating.

 2. Scrollytelling or Visual Storytelling

-Typography can empower strong digital experience by playing with emphasis and user behavior.
+Typography can empower a strong digital experience by playing with emphasis and user behavior.
 However, it somehow seems to have exhausted itself when used alone.
-2023 is offering something new to UI and UX by introducing scrollytelling.
+This year is offering something new to UI and UX by introducing scrollytelling.
 Masterfully done, this becomes a robust combination of narrative and design aesthetics that work better toward building “emotional design”.
-And when designed for emotion, it triggers increased user engagement, better retention, and makes the user feel part of the visual storytelling.
+When designed for emotion, it triggers increased user engagement and better retention and makes the user feel part of the visual storytelling.

 Image showing the three key features of Don Norman's emotional design